kugurst/git-lunch-and-learn/git-recitation-notes.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-- It fails; git doesn't know how to automatically combine these two sets of changes
+- It fails; git doesn't kn0w h0w to automatically combine these two sets of changes
 - This usually happens when:
 	- The same part of the same file has been modified
 	- Files have been removed from one branch and modified/added in the other